EOxServer/eoxserver/docs/sphinx/en/users/WCS-T_summary.rst

 Asynchronous Operation
 ^^^^^^^^^^^^^^^^^^^^^^

-EOxServer supports asynchronous WCS-T request as specified by the standard `[OGC 07-068r4]`_ .
+*EOxServer* supports asynchronous WCS-T requests as specified by the `[OGC 07-068r4]`_ standard.
 Asynchronous request processing can be invoked by any WCS-T request including the ``wcst:ResponseHandler`` element.
-This element shall contain an URL of the remote response handler where the response shall be sent when the asynchronous processing is finished:
+This element shall contain an URL of the remote response handler where the response shall be sent once the asynchronous processing is finished:

 .. code-block:: xml